kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 are dispatched at a given apiserver.

-The concurrency limit of an apiserver is divided among the non-exempt priority levels, and higher ones can do a limited amount of borrowing from lower ones.
+The concurrency limit of an apiserver is divided among the non-exempt priority levels, and logically lower ones can do a limited amount of borrowing from logically higher ones.
+The idea is that the logically high priority levels are provisioned generously, so they usually have spare seats to lend.

 Two fields of `LimitedPriorityLevelConfiguration`, introduced in the midst of the `v1beta2` lifetime, configure the borrowing.
 The fields